Article - Health Occupations

 (3) “Massage therapy” does not include:

-(i) The diagnosis or treatment of illness, disease, or injury;
+(i) The diagnosis of illness, disease, or injury;

 (ii) The adjustment, manipulation, or mobilization of any of the articulations of the osseous structures of the human body or spine; or